It is an antibiotic that fights bacteria in the body. It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

 If you use a breast pump during your treatment, throw out the milk you collect while taking Tinidazole.
 Do not give it to your baby.

-Before taking this drug, tell your doctor if you have kidney disease (or if you are on dialysis), epilepsy or other seizure disorder, a blood cell disorder such as anemia or low platelets, or a weak immune system.
+Before taking this drug, tell your doctor if you have kidney disease (or are on dialysis), epilepsy or other seizure disorder, a blood cell disorder such as anemia or low platelets, or a weak immune system.

 Take this medication for the full prescribed time.
 Your symptoms may improve before the infection has completely disappeared.
 Tinidazole will not treat a viral infection such as the common cold or the flu.